 A cat food classed as 'senior' is for cats over eight years old.
 Cats experience changes as they get older and their nutritional requirements change with age.
-There are many foods aimed at senior cats which provide the different dietary requirements needed for their age, such as lower protein content and nutrients to promote optimum health.
+There are many foods aimed at senior cats which provide the different dietary requirements needed for their age.
+These include foods with lower protein content, and nutrients to promote optimum health.